 You can turn just about anything into something else or something new with upcycling.
 Below are some great examples.

 - Instead of buying new shoes, you can dye your old ones to bring out their appeal and sheen.

 - Convert a groundnut butter jar into a piggy bank.

 - Cut and sew old jeans into shopping bags.

-- Using sandpaper and stain, you can sand and re-stain your old furniture to bring out its beauty.
+- You can sand and re-stain your old furniture using sandpaper and stains to bring out its beauty.

 - Build your dog a kennel using wood from your old furniture.
 You can also make a bed for the dog using fabric and padding from your old cushion.

 Your upcycling options are limitless.
 It doesn’t matter if you don’t have the skill required to pull off a particular upcycling idea.
 There’s always the internet and the wealth of free information it contains.
 Always remember, it’s wasteful to spend on new products or items when you have the means to upcycle and save money.